phopper-pivotal/install-isolation-segments/README.md

 In order to move running applications to this isolation segment, they must be restarted.
 ```

+** you will note that the applications will need to be restarted, this will move them to the isolation segment

 #### Let's push an application
 It's all setup, so let's stage a container and have it auctioned off to a Diego cell in our new isolation segment